VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In 1845, inventor Thomas Adams started the world's first chewing gum factory.**
+- ⚡ Daily fun fact: **The abbreviation Xmas for the word Christmas is of Greek origin.
+Since the word for Christ in the Greek language is Xristos, which starts with the letter "X," they started putting the X in place of Christ and came up with the short form for the word Christmas**

 <h3 align="left">Connect with me:</h3>
 <p align="left">